Shulgi: Susa

 Shulgi is known to have made dedications at Susa, as foundation nails with his name, dedicated to god Inshushinak have been found there.
 One of the votive foundation nails reads: "The god 'Lord of Susa,' his king, Shulgi, the mighty male, king of Ur, king of Sumer and Akkad, the..., his beloved temple, built.".
 An etched carnelian bead, now located in the Louvre Museum (Sb 6627) and inscribed with a dedication by Shulgi was also found in Susa, the inscription reading: "Ningal, his mother, Shulgi, god of his land, King of Ur, King of the four world quarters, for his life dedicated (this)".

 The Ur III dynasty had held control over Susa since the demise of Puzur-Inshushinak, and they built numerous buildings and temples there.
 This control was continued by Shulgi as shown by his numerous dedications in the city-state.
 He also engaged in marital alliances, by marrying his daughters to rulers of eastern territories, such as Anšan, Marhashi and Bashime.

-Modernization

-Shulgi apparently led a major modernization of the Third Dynasty of Ur.
-He improved communications, reorganized the army, reformed the writing system and weight and measures, unified the tax system and created a strong bureaucracy.
-He also promulgated the law code known as the Code of Ur-Nammu after his father.

 Year names

-There are extensive remains for the year names of Shulgi, which have been entirely reconstructed from year 1 to year 48.
-Some of the most important are: